SandRidge bankruptcy heads to showdown with shareholders

 The company's financial adviser, Houlihan Lokey, estimated the reorganized company's enterprise value, generally a measure of market capitalization plus debt minus cash, at $1.0 billion to $1.3 billion.
 The shareholders said an analysis by energy consultant SSR put the value at almost three times that amount.

-SandRidge, which was founded in 2006 by former Chesapeake Energy Corp (CHK.N) executive Tom Ward, did not immediately respond to requests for comment.
-Houlihan Lokey declined to comment.
+Neither SandRidge, which was founded in 2006 by former Chesapeake Energy Corp executive Tom Ward, nor Houlihan Lokey immediately responded to requests for comment.

 SSR could not provide a full report on its evaluation because it was running against an Aug.
 31 deadline with insufficient information from SandRidge, the shareholders said.